sbarthelemy/collada-dom/samples/Conditioners/DeIndexer/readme_e.txt

 Limitations

 This is only a sample, to avoid it becoming too complicated it has a number of limitations on the input format of the COLLADA data.
-As this tool is intended to be used with TinyColla which has most of the same limitations.

 Only COMMON profile is supported, after deindexing other profiles may fail to work.
 Only <triangles> primitives are supported (preprocess with the triangulation tool)